Mincelot/mobile_app_assignment/deliverables/iteration-03.review.md

 #### Goals and/or tasks that were planned but not met/completed:

- * We claim that all of the goals and tasks planned are completed.
+ * We claim that all of the goals and tasks planned are completed on time.

 ## Meeting Highlights